Zynerba Pharmaceuticals Could Run Up Due To Upcoming Key Catalysts: Our Idea Of The Month

 The estimated market size of osteoarthritis in adults is about 31 million.
 Treatments in this indication are expected to be about $1.3 billion market (10-K).
 About 4.2 million osteoarthritis patients receive regular steroid injections (source: Flexion Therapeutics 10-K).

 In preclinical studies in a rat osteoarthritis model, ZYN002 showed efficacy in reducing knee joint and synovial membrane swelling, immune cell infiltration, and reduced pain (10-K).
 A phase 2, randomized, placebo-controlled trial (STOP) has completed target enrollment (418 patients).
-The 3 study arms are 2 doses of ZYN002, 250 mg twice daily, 125 mg twice daily or placebo.
+The three study arms are two doses of ZYN002, 250 mg twice daily, 125 mg twice daily or placebo.
 The primary endpoint of the study is the change from baseline in the weekly mean of the 24-hour average worst pain score.
 Results of this trial are expected in July or August 2017.
 Various patents extend till 2030.

 Fragile X syndrome, FXS: FXS is a genetic disorder that is characterized by intellectual disability, anxiety disorders, behavioral and learning challenges, autistic spectrum disorder, and various physical characteristics like a long face and large ears.
 It is the most common inherited intellectual disability.
 It affects 1 in 3,600-4,000 males and 1 in 4,000-6,000 females (10-K).
 Seizures may be seen in about 18% males and 75 females with this disorder.
 It affects about 71,000 people in the US (10-K).

 CBD modulates the neurotransmitter release from presynaptic neurons by inhibition of metabolism of endocannabinoids, thus showing a beneficial effect in FXS.
 A Phase 2 exploratory study (16 patients) has completed enrollment.
-The study has a 6-week dose titration period, followed by 3 treatment arms (ZYN002 50 mg, 100 mg or 250 mg daily) for 6 more weeks.
-The primary endpoint of this study is the changes in anxiety, depression, and mood as measured by the Anxiety, Depression and Mood Scale (ADAMS).
+The study has a six-week dose titration period, followed by three treatment arms (ZYN002 50 mg, 100 mg, or 250 mg daily) for six more weeks.
+The primary endpoint of this study is the changes in anxiety, depression, and mood as measured by the Anxiety, Depression, and Mood Scale (ADAMS).
 Results of this study are expected in Q3, 2017.
-ZYN002 has Orphan drug designation from FDA in this indication.
+ZYN002 has orphan drug designation from FDA in this indication.

 ZYN001: